biodash/biodash.github.io/content/codeclub-setup/index.md

 All Code Club participants will get access to the [Ohio Supercomputer Center (OSC)](http://osc.edu) Classroom Project for Code Club (`PAS1838`).
-This way, you can code in, for example, RStudio from your browser rather than with a local installation.
+This way, you can code in RStudio from your browser rather than with a local installation.
-This is a good option if you prefer not to install anything locally or if you run into problems during installations.
+This is a good option if you prefer not to install anything or if you run into problems during installations.

-**After signing up for Code Club, you should have received an email from OSC that you were added to the OSC project.**
+**After signing up for Code Club, you should receive an email from OSC that you have been added to the Code Club OSC project.**

 - *If you already have an OSC account*, you shouldn't need to do anything to gain access,